 - 32. A provider is expected to use the template available on the OfS website to structure its access and participation plan. - 33.
-The OfS expects a plan to be a single document that should not normally exceed 30 pages of A4, excluding its annex on assessment of performance.
+The OfS expects a plan to be a single document that should not normally exceed 30 pages of A4, excluding annexes.
 There is no minimum length expectation. - 34.
-A plan may include a separate student submission in relation to the provider's plan.
-This should be submitted with the provider's plan.
+A plan may be accompanied by a separate student submission in relation to the provider's plan.
+This should be submitted by students or student representatives.